-We believe that peer review is one of the most important steps in any scholarly project.
-We also believe that good historical scholarship is a vibrant, ever-growing body of knowledge that defies academic boundaries.
+We believe that good historical scholarship is a vibrant, ever-growing body of knowledge that defies academic boundaries.
 Each year we create a wide variety of opportunities for people to interact with each other and discuss their work and interests in formal and informal ways.

 Here in Williamsburg, we host a series of colloquia each academic year, three local lectures, including the Council Lecture, the WMQ Prize Lecture, and the Vast Early America lecture, as well as host the Early America Reading Series.